Section 05 / 11

 Controls When the Institution Is the Beneficiary

-When the institution itself needs cash: tawarruq is NOT a mode of investment or financing — it is a last resort.
-Institutions shall NOT use it as routine liquidity mobilization.
-Only permissible when facing a liquidity shortage that could interrupt operations.
-Must first exhaust Mudarabah, investment agency, Sukuk, and funds.
+When the institution itself needs cash, tawarruq is not a mode of investment or financing; it is a last resort.
+Institutional use is permissible only when:

 The "Organized Tawarruq" Problem